chaimaeyakouti-cyber/Making_Sandwich/README.md

 # Making_Sandwich
-a web application that allows you to make a personalized sandwich
+a web application that allows you to make a personalized sandwich with simple ingredients.